rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 }
 ```

-Now if we run the test again, we'll get a much more informative error message:
+Now if we run the test again, we’ll get a much more informative error message:

 ```text
 ---- tests::greeting_contains_name stdout ----